 THE STALKER

 “The Stalker is an impeccable character study of the least self-aware man on earth.
-How often do we get to see a monster from his own vantage?
-With Paula Bomer in charge, a stylist of the highest order, I wanted to follow him anywhere.
 This novel is heart-pounding, endlessly entertaining, and in complete touch with humanity.
 Risky and brilliant, dark as hell and bitingly comic as only the masters can pull off.
 Wholly satisfying to the final glorious moment.”

 —Chelsea Bieker, Author of Madwomen